SyncfusionExamples/Create-fill-or-edit-fillable-PDF-forms-csharp/README.md

 ## Import/Export PDF forms data

-The Syncfusion .NET PDF library supports import and export of PDF form data through various formats such as FDF, XFDF, JSON, and XML.
+The Syncfusion&reg; .NET PDF library supports import and export of PDF form data through various formats such as FDF, XFDF, JSON, and XML.
 This makes it easy to integrate form data with other applications and systems.

 ### Import form fields data to PDF document
 Here's an example code example that demonstrates how to import form fields data to PDF document using ImportDataFDF method.
-Additionally, Syncfusion also supports importing form data in XFDF, JSON, and XML formats.
+Additionally, Syncfusion&reg; also supports importing form data in XFDF, JSON, and XML formats.

 ```csharp